,

 By the end of this year, Paddlers Inn patrons will be able to wine and dine with a roof over their heads, rather than the current shade screen.
 Last week, the Molokai Planning Commission (MoPC) voted to overturn a decision to deny the project by the Urban Design Review Board last month on Maui.

 Owner Jerald Johnson said that plans to build a covered patio area started in 2004, when he first acquired the property.
+Patio covers that are retractable can help reduce indoor cooling costs by blocking direct sunlight.
 It called for a metal roofing that would be installed by roofing contractors and stamped concrete to be built over the existing 2,384 square-foot patio area which would provide shelter for concerts and in case of rain.
-Additionally, they would solidify a 7,300 square-foot parking lot that would provide 28 parking stalls, including one handicapped accessible stall.
+Additionally, the local experts would solidify a 7,300-square-foot parking lot that would provide 28 parking stalls, including one handicapped-accessible stall.

 The project was brought to the Urban Design Review Board in Kahului on May 1, but the board director determined that the project did not conform with the Molokai Country Town Design Guidelines, a manual developed in 1993 to “establish development standards…[that] preserve and maintain their unique urban design character, and promote the ‘country town’ atmosphere of the various rural business communities in Maui County,” according to the document.
 The guidelines pertain mostly to the visual or aesthetic appeal of the development rather than use or utility, said Clayton Yoshida of the county Department of Planning.